 You will continue the rehabilitation program (rehab) you started in the hospital.
-The better you do with your rehab exercises, the quicker you will get your strength and movement back.
-Most people are able to return to work 4 weeks to 4 months after surgery.
-But it could take 6 months to 1 year for you to fully recover, depending on how bad your fracture is.
+The better you do with your rehab exercises, the quicker you will regain strength and movement.
+Most people can leave sp_lbl to work four weeks to 4 months after surgery.
+But it could take six months to 1 year for you to fully recover, depending on how bad your fracture is.

 Tips for the caregiver to help their loved ones

-- Exercising: Exercise with the help of the caregiver is vital to regaining muscle strength quicker.
+- Exercising: Exercise with the caregiver’s help is vital to regaining muscle strength quicker.

-- Assisted devices: Assisted devices are crucial for the well-being of the elderly.
-For example, wearing disposable underwear, walker, wheelchair, grab bars, and bath chair.
+- Assisted devices: Assisted devices are crucial for the wellbeing of the elderly.
+For example, you are wearing disposable underwear, a walker, a wheelchair, grab bars, and a bath chair.

-- Do not leave them alone: Assist them to bathe and all aspects of daily living.
+- Please do not leave them alone: Assist them in bathing and daily living.

 - Try and keep depression at bay: The sudden loss of freedom makes them depressed, irritable, and incapacitated.
-So, it is necessary that the caregivers empathize with them.
+So, the caregivers must empathize with them.

 - Get some fresh air: A daily ride to the park, where they can meet their friends.
-And get some fresh air would make the senior feel much better.
+And getting some fresh air would make the senior feel much better.

-A little love and support along with lots of care can give the senior the gift of living a fulfilling life.
-All these tips can ensure a faster recovery from hip surgery and help them live a happy and healthy life.
+A little love and support, and lots of care can give the senior the gift of living a fulfilling life.
+All these tips can ensure a faster recovery from hip surgery and help them live happy and healthy life.

 Emotional Wellbeing after hip surgery

-Caregivers can play an active role by offering empathy, compassion, and finding real-world solutions for their loved one’s anxieties.
-Creating a nurturing environment at home and having compassionate conversations with your loved one on a regular basis can encourage feelings of safety and security.
-This in itself can greatly improve your loved one’s chances of an effective recovery.
-It’s critical to focus just as much attention on one’s emotional health as their physical recovery because it can have such a big impact on the body’s ability to heal.
+Caregivers can play an active role by offering empathy and compassion and finding real-world solutions for their loved one’s anxieties.
+Creating a nurturing environment at home and having compassionate conversations with your loved one regularly can encourage feelings of safety and security.
+This can significantly improve your loved one’s chances of an effective recovery.
+FIt’socusing just as much on one’s emotional health as physical recovery is critical because it can dramatically impact the body’s ability to heal.

-A hip fracture is no fun especially when you are over 65.
-The following tips and suggestions will ensure a great recovery.
-Overseeing this can cause you to stress because you can’t be in 2 places at one time: taking care of your business and taking care of your loved one.
+A hip fracture is no fun, especially when you are over 65.
+The following tips and suggestions will ensure a remarkable recovery.
+Overseeing this can cause stress because you can’t be in 2 places at one time: taking care of your business and your loved one.
 Look into hiring some help.
-This will give you the opportunity to get some rest and also make sure your loved one is properly cared for.
-Or maybe you want to spend more time with your loved one while taking a break from some of the redundant business tasks like sending out emails, returning calls, or organizing files.
-Let’s chat about how I can be of service to you so you can take care of your business and your loved one.
+This will allow you to get some rest and ensure your loved one is properly cared for.
+Or maybe you want to spend more time with your loved one while taking a break from redundant business tasks like sending emails, returning calls, or organizing files.
+Let’s chat about how I can be of service to you so you can take care of your business and your loved ones.